prasathr0811/Image-caption-generator/README.md

 Google Colab

 💡 Future Improvements

-Integrate semantic similarity scoring to measure caption diversity Upgrade to BLIP-2 for more accurate descriptions Deploy as a web app using Streamlit or Flask
+Integrate semantic similarity scoring to measure caption diversity

-Add evaluation metrics like BLEU or ROUGE
+Upgrade to BLIP-2 for more accurate descriptions

 Deploy as a web app using Streamlit or Flask

 Add evaluation metrics like BLEU or ROUGE